SalehTZ/flutter_poolakey/README.md

 - Your project's Gradle version is compatible with the Android Gradle Plugin
 - You have Java 11 or later installed and properly configured in your environment

-For additional help, please refer to the [wiki](https://github.com/cafebazaar/flutter_poolakey/wiki) or file an issue on GitHub.